Dmitri Gunko

 Dmitri Ivanovich Gunko (Дми́трий Ива́нович Гунько́; born 1 March 1976) is a Russian professional football coach and a former player.
-He is the manager of Armenian club Urartu.
+He is the manager of Arsenal Tula.

 Coaching career

-He served as caretaker manager of FC Spartak Moscow to finish out the 2013–14 season after Valeri Karpin resigned on 18 March 2014.
+He served as caretaker manager of Spartak Moscow to finish out the 2013–14 season after Valeri Karpin resigned on 18 March 2014.

-On 1 August 2020, he was hired by Russian Premier League club FC Khimki.
+On 1 August 2020, he was hired by Russian Premier League club Khimki.
 He left Khimki by mutual consent on 21 September 2020, after Khimki only gained 3 points in the first 8 games of the season.

-On 5 November 2020, Gunko was appointed as Head Coach of Armenian Premier League club FC Noah.
+On 5 November 2020, Gunko was appointed as head coach of Armenian Premier League club Noah.

-On 14 June 2021, Gunko was appointed as Head Coach of Armenian Premier League club FC Ararat-Armenia.
+On 14 June 2021, Gunko was appointed as head coach of Armenian Premier League club Ararat-Armenia.
 Following the conclusion of the 2021–22, Dmitri Gunko left his role as Head Coach after his contract was not extended.

-On 27 June 2022, Urartu announced the appointment of Gunko as their new Head Coach.
+On 27 June 2022, Urartu announced the appointment of Gunko as their new head coach.

+On 18 June 2025, Gunko signed a contract with Russian First League club Arsenal Tula.

+Personal life

+His son Artemi Gunko is a professional footballer.